Book Summary: Accelerate your success in your new role.

 The Three Phases of the Nonprofit Executive Succession Timeline

-Executive director succession — the process of managing the turnover in a nonprofit’s chief executive position — involves a range of decisions, actions, and events spread over a year or more.
-The process begins with the incumbent executive’s decision to leave (or the board’s decision to make a leadership change).
-And it doesn’t conclude until the successor has settled into the role.
+Executive director succession — the process of managing turnover in a nonprofit’s chief executive position — involves a range of decisions, actions, and events that unfold over a year or more.
+The process begins with the incumbent executive’s decision to leave (or the board’s decision to make a leadership change) and doesn’t conclude until the successor has settled into the role.

-A well-planned executive succession involves three phases: sustainingtransitioning, and onboarding & support, as outlined in the graphic below.
-The timing of these phases can vary depending on the executive’s departure circumstances, the organization’s size and condition, whether a successor is waiting in the wings, and other factors.
+A well-planned executive succession involves three phases: sustaining, transitioning, and onboarding & support, as shown in the graphic below.
+The timing of these phases can vary based on the executive’s departure circumstances, the organization’s size and condition, whether a successor is waiting in the wings, and other factors.

 Read more